ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 The fitted model is then used to generate a forecast beyond the training dataset.
 The predictions are collected for every step and used to generate model performance metrics.

-The mean absolute error (MAE) on these models were in the mid-twenties; this varies by the lag order used.
-The classical statistical approach could be further investigated with the use of other models by Statsmodels such as ARMA (autoregressive moving average), or ARIMA (autoregressive integrated moving average) if it is found that differencing for stationarity is required.
+The mean absolute error (MAE) on these models's forecasts were in the mid-twenties; this varies by the lag order used.
+If new data is "fed in", using the model's coefficients obtained during fitting, to produce one-step predictions, the model performance improves to MAEs around 6.

+The classical statistical approach could be further investigated with the use of other models by Statsmodels such as ARMA (autoregressive moving average), or ARIMA (autoregressive integrated moving average) or ARIMAX (X = exogenous inputs) if it is found that differencing for stationarity is required.

 ### Random Forest by Scikit Learn